mibs510/EZDuplicator/README.md

 experience.
 Anything pushed onto the master branch is available to our customers as "updates".
 Also, verify that the update process does **NOT** brick the product.
 Pushes/merges to the master branch should only be done so by the author (Connor McMillan) or an appointed maintainer.

+### Debug Messages
+Accessing debug messages is possible via three methods.
+* The first is to use the integerated Debug dialog which can be accessed by tapping the Debug entry in the menu tree.
+* The second method is to forward the debug messages to a Syslog server by setting the hostname and port number of the server in the Settings window.
+* The third, and most convenient, is to access the webtail HTTP server.
+Open a webbrowser and open http://ezduplicator:3565